o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 3. Open Terminal and navigate to the folder *../dev/*.

-4. Make sure you have proper permissions by running the following command in the Terminal: `chmod +x Tools/Python/python3.sh`
+4. Make sure that you have proper permissions by running the following command in the Terminal: `chmod +x Tools/Python/python3.sh`

 5. Create a folder named “mac_xcode” in the folder *../dev/* if it does not already exist.